Paul Lincoln: Music promoter

 In April 1956, Lincoln and his business partner Ray Hunter purchased the lease on the 2i's, a steakhouse in Soho, London, and turned it into a coffeehouse.
 Lincoln planned to use the rooms above the restaurant as temporary accommodation for foreign wrestlers.
 In July 1956, The Vipers Skiffle Group took shelter from the rain in the 2i's, whereupon Lincoln suggested they keep playing in the coffeehouse's basement.
 The success of their impromptu performance made Lincoln reconsider his plans; he made the 2i's a live music venue, and gave The Vipers a residency.
 The 2i's went on to become hugely successful after Lincoln began staging music evenings aimed at teenagers featuring rock and roll and skiffle acts.

 The 2i's became known as "a recruiting centre for the first generation of London rockers" and "a haven for managers and agents on the hunt for fresh talent".
 Musicians such as Cliff Richard, Adam Faith, Ritchie Blackmore, Lionel Bart, and Tommy Steele went on to launch their careers in the 2i's.
 Lincoln recruited the bouncer of the 2i's, Peter Grant, as a wrestler.
 In addition to running the 2i's, Lincoln also managed the musicians Terry Dene, Wee Willie Harris, and Kris Kristofferson, as well as the band Les Hobeaux.

 In 1957, Lincoln conceived the idea of staging skiffle concerts on voyage between Southend, England and Boulogne, France.
 He chartered the paddle steamer MV Royal Daffodil and sold tickets for what was dubbed the "Rock Across the Channel".
 The concerts ran until 1963, with acts such as James Brown, Ray Charles, Chas Hodges, Jerry Lee Lewis, The Shadows, and Gene Vincent amongst those performing.

+In 1964, Lincoln (along with Tony Mitchell, Ray Hunter, Bob Anthony and Al Hayes) opened the Cromwellian - a nightclub on Gloucester Road, South Kensington.
+'The Crom' would be an important meeting place for celebrities of the Swinging Sixties, including The Beatles, Georgie Fame, The Animals, Jimi Hendrix, Manfred Mann and other acts, many of whom also performed at the club.